 At Westside, high school youth are active in congregational life in many ways, including Youth Group activities, as youth Chaplains, and participating in committees, music groups, worship, or working/volunteering in RE.
 Youth may participate in retreats, weekend conferences, and leadership development opportunities throughout the year.

 To participate in off-site events, youth must be registered in full and have special permission forms completed at the time of the event and be active in Religious Exploration activities.
 The Director of Religious Exploration and Lead Youth Advisors must confirm that they know and recommend registered youth to the UUA Youth Con advisors and staff for youth participation in UUA Cons and other district activities.

 Youth Group: Ninth through Twelfth Grades

-Discussion and experience are central to Youth Group as we explore our values and beliefs.
-Our program emphasizes learning, social action, worship, leadership, and community building.
+Discussion and experience are central to Youth Group as youth explore their values and beliefs.
+Youth Group emphasizes learning, social action, worship, leadership, and community building.
 Each session includes opportunities for discussion, self-expression, and development of personal faith statements and spiritual practices.
-We also unpack our Seven Principles and learn how this covenant applies to our own lives.
-This group meets in the Youth Room from 7:00PM to 8:30PM on select Sunday evenings.
+In 2021-22 this group is likely to meet two Sunday evenings a month in person, at church, depending upon board decisions regarding in person meetings based on COVID-19 concerns.